trust-mfn-berlin/animals-as-objects/vault/story.moving-horseshoe-crabs.md

 [^12]: See, e.g., Geiter, Olaf, Susanne Homma, and Ragnar Kinzelbach. _Bestandsaufnahme und Bewertung von Neozoen in Deutschland: Untersuchung der Wirkung von Biologie und Genetik ausgewählter Neozoen auf Ökosysteme und Vergleich mit den potenziellen Effekten gentechnisch veränderter Organismen._ Berlin/Rostock: German Environment Agency, 2001.

 [^13]: An animal that a fisherman caught live near the East Frisian island of Spiekeroog in July 1972 was even kept for four years in the Wilhelmshaven Aquarium until it died in October 1972.
 Wolff, T. “The Horseshoe Crab _Limulus polyphemus_ in North European Waters”. _Videnskabelige Meddelelser fra Dansk Naturhistorisk Forening_ 140 (1977): 39–52.
 See, moreover, Gollasch, Stephan.
-“A Horseshoe Crab _Limulus polyphemus_ Found on Sylt Germany in 1970: Een degenkrab Limulus polyphemus gevonden op Sylt Duitsland in 1970”. _Zeepaard: Mei_ 673 (2007): 79–81; Gollasch, Stephan.
+“A Horseshoe Crab _Limulus polyphemus_ Found on Sylt Germany in 1970: Een degenkrab Limulus polyphemus gevonden op Sylt Duitsland in 1970”. _Zeepaard_ 67 (2007): 79–81; Gollasch, Stephan.
 “An Additional Record of the Horseshoe Crab _Limulus polyphemus_ in the North Sea: Aliens”. _Journal of the Invasive Species Specialist Group of the IUCN Species Survival Commission_ 22 (2005): 11.

 [^14]: Cf. Gollasch, Stephan, and Stefan Nehring.
 “National Checklist for Aquatic Alien Species in Germany”. _Aquatic Invasions_ 1, no. 4 (2006): 245–269; Nehring, Stefan, and Heiko Leuchs.
 “Neozoa (Makrozoobenthos) an der deutschen Nordseeküste: Eine Übersicht”. _Bericht Bundesanstalt für Gewässerkunde Koblenz_.
 BfG-1200 1999: 1–131.